The aftermath of mass shootings infiltrates every corner of survivors’ lives

 “Her hospital bill is insane,” said Mayah’s mother, Christina Zamora.
 “It reaches close to $1,000,000, maybe over,” not including rehabilitation, follow-up visits and counseling.

-A year later, Christina and Mayah’s father, Ruben, said they don’t know what bills will be covered by insurance and how much they will need to pay.
+A year later, Christina and Mayah’s father, Ruben, said they don’t know what bills will be covered by insurance.
 When Mayah was discharged, they realized one parent needed to stay home to care for her.

 Christina quit her job.
-Facing daunting bills with one income instead of two is scary, she said.
-The relocation also has separated the family: Ruben works seven days on, seven off in Uvalde.
-The couple’s oldest son, Ruben Jr., stayed in Uvalde to attend college and work.
-Zach, 12, “misses him.
-He misses our old normal life.”
+The relocation separated the family: Ruben works seven days on, seven off in Uvalde.
+Mayah is terrified to return to Uvalde.

 “It’s heartbreaking when your little one can’t enjoy the things that she did before, and all these other kids are able to do,” the elder Ruben said.
 “It tears you up.”